JashanSingh126/MDSINE2_Paper/analysis/README.md

 - The DADA2 outputs are in `../datasets/gibson/`, along with the other input TSV files necessary for inference.
 - The ASV-to-OTU aggregation outputs are in `./output/gibson/preprocessed`.
-- Taxonomic placement of OTUs are in `./files/phylogenetic_placement_OTUs`.
+- Phylogenetic placement of OTUs are in `./files/phylogenetic_placement_OTUs`.

 The following subsections can be run to re-generate these outputs from scratch.